kriti613/sarcastic-self-help-guru/README.md

 ## ✨ Built by

 **Kriti Gupta** – powered by caffeine, sarcasm, and a bit too much AI.
-Check her out at [your GitHub profile](https://github.com/yourusername)
+Check her out at [Kriti GitHub profile](https://github.com/kriti613/)

 ---